nickg/nvc/nvc.1.md

    Print out a pseudo-VHDL representation of an analysed unit.
 This is usually only useful for debugging the compiler.

+ * `--list`:
+   Print all analysed and elaborated units in the library.

  * `--make` _units_:
    Generate a makefile for already analysed units.